 - A grand jury consists of 23 citizens, who the court selects at random, and who are intended to reflect a fair cross-section of the community.

 - Grand juries are required by the New York State Constitution in cases where a person is charged with a felony, unless the person waives the grand jury process in open court and in writing.

 - The grand jury is unique.
-Only the grand jury has the ability to conduct a careful, complete, and thorough investigation at an early stage.
+Only the grand jury has the ability to conduct a careful, complete, and thorough investigation at an early stage in a case.